PicusZeus/modern-greek-inflexion/README.md

 Please make sure to update tests as appropriate.

 ## Change Log
+ * 0.5.450 Bugs in verbs, imperatives for longer verbs in con2b concjuntive, clash paw and pw, solved.
- * 0.5.41 Improved handling of passive perfect participles, when there are more than one.
+ * 0.5.425 Improved handling of passive perfect participles, when there are more than one.
  * 0.5.405 Fixed issues with monotonic constraints on pronouns and adverbs, removed gen pl from adj on hs, iko
  * 0.5.40 Fixed inner augmentation (eggrafo, syllambano)
  * 0.5.33 Fixed handling of 2 syllables on ao (spao) and improved augment handling.